-Two-thirds of shoppers would rather buy an LCD than a plasma TV, but that many consumers are carrying some misconceptions that manufacturers may want to correct.
+Odessa, Fla. - Two-thirds of shoppers would rather buy an LCD than a plasma TV, but many consumers are carrying some misconceptions that manufacturers may want to correct, a new consumer study has found.

 Among the most important factors influencing many shoppers’ buying decisions is product longevity, TFC Info’s “Flat Panel End User Survey: LCD vs. Plasma 2008,” revealed.